The Best Kept Secret (Ultramagnetic MCs album)

 The Best Kept Secret is the fourth studio album by American hip hop group Ultramagnetic MCs.
 It was released on January 9, 2007, via DMAFT Records.
 Audio production was handled by Ariel 'Cartel' Caban and Ultramagnetic MCs' members DJ Moe Love, Ced Gee, and Kool Keith under his moniker Underwear Pissy.
 The album cover features the original line-up, but T.R.
 Love, as well as longtime associate Tim Dog, do not appear on the record.
 The album featured guest appearances from Gee-Banga and Goody-2.

-The album was preceded by a 2006 single "Mechanism Nice (Born Twice) / Nottz", but neither the single, nor the album did not hit any major chart and, to date, The Best Kept Secret is the group's recent effort.
+The album was preceded by a 2006 single "Mechanism Nice (Born Twice) / Nottz", but neither the single, nor the album hit any major chart and, to date, The Best Kept Secret is the group's most recent effort.